PINEAPPLE EXPRESS TRAIN TOUR

 A WHISTLE STOP TOUR THROUGH HAWAII’S PINEAPPLE STORY

-Tickets can be purchased online (minimum 24 hours in advance of visit) and directly at our ticket booth at Dole Plantation.
+Tickets can be purchased at our ticket booth at Dole Plantation.

 The Lady Liberty train arrived in the islands in 2003 and was designed as a replica of a Mason Bogey 0-4-4T, originally manufactured by Mason Machine Works in Taunton, Massachusetts in 1883.
 This particular model was popular in the early 1900’s due to its ability to run on 3′ gauge tracks on hills and over sharp curves.
 They were used all over the United States in mining, logging and short-line passenger service.